Apartment Pool Where 4-Year-Old Drowned Was Too Cloudy To See Through, City Says

-GARLAND, Texas (CBSDFW.COM) – Disturbing new revelations about a swimming pool at a Garland apartment complex where 4-year-old Mariah Anthony drowned on Sunday.
+GARLAND, TX (CBSDFW.COM) – Disturbing new revelations about a swimming pool at a Garland apartment complex where 4-year-old Mariah Anthony drowned on Sunday.

 The City of Garland says the water was so cloudy, the child couldn’t be seen underneath and the Meadow Creek apartment complex failed to conduct a required test that should have closed the pool.